alxthedesigner/onCamp/README.md

 Vape server
 The onCamp app itself

-SETTING UP THE VAPE SERVER:
+## SETTING UP THE VAPE SERVER:
 The Vape server equipped with this app uses the Vapor framework, which enables Swift, a coding language, to be used as a backend language.
 These are the steps to running the Vape server:
 1. Install Ngrok via https://ngrok.com/ or npm.
-2. In the terminal, run: ngrok http 8080.
+2. In the terminal, run `ngrok http 8080`.
 This tells ngrok to tunnel your port 8080 to a randomized http and https URL in order for the Vape server to access your database data
 3. Copy the https URL and insert it into the url variable within the onCamp app in the menuTableViewController.swift file, then append the /menu router.
 Example: let url = "https://dc966153.ngrok.io/menu"